Quick Facts

 Corrosion Resistance

-The corrosion resistance of Alloy 17-4PH is comparable with AISI 304 stainless steel, but is in generell supirior to 400 series stainless steel.
-It is used in applications where the combination of moderate coirrosion resistance and unusual high strength are required.
-Alloy 17-4PH in condion A, should not generally put into service, the Alloy is subject to briddle fractures and more sensitive to chloride stress corrosion cracking than the aged Alloy.
+The corrosion resistance of Alloy 17-4PH is comparable to AISI 304 stainless steel, but is generally superior to 400 series stainless steel.
+It is used in applications where the combination of moderate corrosion resistance and unusual high strength is required.
+Alloy 17-4PH in condition A should not generally be put into service; the Alloy lacks strength and stress corrosion resistance and is more sensitive to chloride stress corrosion cracking than the aged Alloy.